okfde/okfn.de/content/transparenz.en.md

 ### Names of legal entities whose annual payments account for more than 10% of the total annual budget.

-Project funding from the Federal Ministry of Education and Research to finance the Prototype Fund in 2021 accounts for approximately 19% of the total annual budget.
-Core funding from Luminate accounts for approx. 11% of the total income in 2021.
-Funding from the 'Deutsche Bahn' Foundation for Jugend hackt corresponds to approx. 10% of the total income in 2021.
+Donation of the Alfred Landecker Foundation for Frag den Staat corresponds to approximately 17% of the total income in 2022.
+Project funding from the Federal Ministry of Education and Research to finance the Prototype Fund in 2022 accounts for approximately 16% of the total annual budget.
+Core funding from Luminate accounts for approx. 11% of the total income in 2022.
 All other income is well below 10% of total income.

 ### Internal ethics officer